MrPlumbum82/react_portfolio/README.md

   - Before you really start hacking with react+typescript setup the CI/CD process
     - [DONE] Get your current lame, normi portfolio working in a docker container in your VPS
     - [DONE] Update the copyright year of your OLD PORTFOLIO
-    - [WORKING ON IT] Add a Favicon to your OLD PORTFOLIO
+    - [WORKING-ON-IT] Add a Favicon to your OLD PORTFOLIO

   - Write Shallow Rendering Tests for each page (ENZYME!)
-  - DOCKER IT UP BABY!
+  - [DONE] DOCKER IT UP BABY!
 Deploy the current with page and get a CI/CD Process going!
 Run Tests tooooo!

-  - Deply the site (CI/CD)?
+  - [DONE] Deply the site (CI/CD)?

-  - Start making the 3 pages PRETTY!
+  - [DONE] Create 3 base pages (Create a VERY BASIC LEVEL MAIN PAGE!
+PRETTY IT A LITTLE!
+JUST A LITTLE!!!)
     - Work Page (I'm Working OVA HERE!!!) (dummy page for now)
     - Rest Page (I'm SLEEPING OVA HERE!!!) (dummy page for now)
-  - Play Page (Tiles, and put in your Java Applets, C++ Games, And Other Stuff!!!)
+    - [WORKING-ON-IT] Play Page (Tiles, and put in your Java Applets, C++ Games, And Other Stuff!!!)

-  - Create a VERY BASIC LEVEL MAIN PAGE!
-PRETTY IT A LITTLE!
-JUST A LITTLE!!!
+      - Animate the cards, make them look pretty (mouse over animate)
+      - Make the cards responsive (flex)
+      - Popup when clicked
+      - Make popup pretty

+  - Start making the 3 pages PRETTY!